amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 - The tree is a data structure where a node has 0 or more descendants/children.
 - Tree nodes don't have cycles (acyclic).
 If it has cycles, it is a [Graph data structure](/blog/2018/05/14/Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial/) instead.
 - Trees with two children or less are called: Binary Tree
-- When a Binary Tree is sorted in a way that the left value is less than the parent and the right children is higher, then and only then we have a **Binary Search Tree**.
+- When a Binary Tree is sorted so that the left value is less than the parent and the right children is higher, then and only then we have a **Binary Search Tree**.
 - You can visit a tree in a pre/post/in-order fashion.
 - An unbalanced has a time complexity of *O(n)*. 🤦🏻‍
 - A balanced has a time complexity of *O(log n)*. 🎉